Hewlett Johnson

-Hewlett Johnson (25 January 1874 – 22 October 1966) was an English priest of the Church of England and Christian communist.
+Hewlett Johnson (25 January 1874 – 22 October 1966) was an English priest of the Anglican Church of England, author and Christian communist.
 He was Dean of Manchester and later Dean of Canterbury, where he acquired his nickname "The Red Dean of Canterbury" for his unyielding support towards Joseph Stalin and the Soviet Union and its allies.

 Early life

 Johnson was born in Kersal as the third son of Charles Johnson, a wire manufacturer, and his wife Rosa, daughter of the Reverend Alfred Hewlett.
 He was educated at The King's School, Macclesfield and graduated from Owens College, Manchester, in 1894 with a Bachelor of Sciences degree in civil engineering and the geological prize.

 He worked from 1895 to 1898 at the railway carriage works in Openshaw, Manchester, where two workmates introduced him to socialism, and he became an associate member of the Institution of Civil Engineers.
 After deciding to do mission work for the Church Mission Society, he entered Wycliffe Hall, Oxford, in 1900 and later attended Wadham College, Oxford, where he gained a second in theology in 1904.
 The society rejected him because of his increasingly radical theological views, so he concentrated on training for priesthood and was ordained that same year.